nathanaelandrews/genTile/README.md

 ## Overview

 genTile is a pipeline, primarily intended for internal use in the Lappalainen lab, for designing CRISPR guide RNAs with optimal spacing for CRISPRi/a applications.
-It extracts sequences from target genomic regions, designs candidate guides, and selects high-scoring guides with appropriate spacing for effective tiling.
+It extracts sequences from target genomic regions using CAGE data or custom positions, designs candidate guides, and selects high-scoring guides with appropriate spacing for effective tiling.

 ## Requirements